Where are they now? The last 10 Man Utd players sold by Sir Alex Ferguson

 Obertan failed to make the grade at Old Trafford, scoring one goal in 28 appearances before joining Newcastle United on a permanent deal in 2011.

 Since leaving Tyneside in 2016, the 33-year-old has played for Anzhi Makhachkala, Wigan, Levski Sofia and BB Erzurumspor.
 Obertan now plays his football for USL League One side Charlotte Independence in America.

 Dudgeon came through the academy at United but joined Hull City in 2011 having failed to make a single first-team appearance for the Red Devils.

-The defender was forced to retire at the age of 24 due to injury problems and now works as the scouting account manager for New York City and Melbourne City.
+The defender was forced to retire at the age of 24 due to injury problems and is now as the lead first-team scout at Celtic after working as a scouting account manager for New York City and Melbourne City.

 “I still love football,” Dudgeon told HullLive in May 2020.
 “If it had ended badly, the image would’ve been tarnished.
 I might not have wanted to deal with football anymore.
 I’m grateful that I’ve been able to stay involved.”